 We have scoured the UK to find the top 20 prettiest villages.
 Discover your perfect property:

 Property does not come on the market often, and those that do get snapped up quickly.
-A two-bedroom terrace nearby can cost upwards of £170,000, while five-bedroom detached homes cost up to £650,000.
+A three-bedroom terrace nearby can cost in the region of £250,000, while five-bedroom detached homes cost up to £700,000.

 This must be one of Britain's finest villages, and at this time of the year it has a full calendar of activity.
 Lavenham offers the perfect backdrop with fine historic buildings and the tallest village church tower in England.